kesne/graphql-rpc/packages/encoding/README.md

-# Binary Encoding
+# Encoding

+This handles the binary encoding for GraphQL RPC messages.
 Currently, all binary messages are encoded as version 3 protocol buffers.

+## Goals

+- Significantly smaller than JSON request body.
+- Well-defined process for encoding / decoding.
+- Able to easily implement for other languages.
+- Request and Response binary formats to _not_ need to match.
+  - The structure of the request and response are sufficiently different
+- Encoding must be resilient to Schema changes and mismatches.
+Documents from old versions of a Schema should usable in a new version of the Schema and vice versa.
+- Encodings do not need to be useful on their own.
+Unlike JSON, we don’t expect to be able to parse the binary without additional information.
+It’s okay to require the Schema to parse he JSON.

 ## Requests